 Well behaved dogs on leads are welcome throughout the Garden, as well as outside and inside the Colonial Restaurant.

 Sitting Spiritually Swing Seats

-Thank you to local company Sitting Spiritually for providing us with two beautiful swing seats, both on the West Lawn.
+Thank you to local company Sitting Spiritually for providing us with three beautiful swing seats, two on the West Lawn, and a brand new swing seat with pergola in the arboretum.
 Take the weight off your feet and relax for a few minutes on these hand-crafted solid wood pieces of garden furniture, all made within five miles of their base in Lyme Regis.